1729patrick/wwdc-22/README.md

 For the same reason, to share knowledge about environmental issues that affect marine life, I chose the topic for this Swift Student Challenge.
 I hope this game helps people to realize how small personal attitudes, united with other people, generate a big result.

 Lastly, I would like to talk about the events that happened for me to be here today.
 My connection to Apple started in 2017, when I installed Hackintosh on my laptop (I know this is wrong, but at the time I didn't have the money to buy the official products, sorry).
 Not all macOS features worked, but this was the best way to get close to this amazing operating system.
 In 2020, I was already using a MacBook, but not yet developing with Swift.
 A little over a year and a half later, a combination of factors happened that changed my life: I had just bought an iPhone and I had just read Steve Jobs' biography.
-The iPhone showed me how things worked incredibly well, they had a certain magic, the way everything worked was surprising and inspiring, and the biography showed me that we can change the world for the better, that we can create things we could never have imagined that one day. could exist, that all our actions can have a positive impact on people's lives and change the way things happen.
-And so, 4 months ago, I quit my job to learn Swift and create apps that can change people's lives too.
+The iPhone showed me how things worked incredibly well, they had a certain magic, the way everything worked was surprising and inspiring, and the biography showed me that we can change the world for the better, that we can create things we could never have imagined that one day could exist, that all our actions can have a positive impact on people's lives and change the way things happen.
+And so, 4 months ago, I quit my job to learn Swift and create apps that can help others.